Smoky Slow Cooker Mexican Black Beans

 • several grinds of black pepper

-• 1 qt. chicken or vegetable stock
+• 1 qt. vegetable stock/broth (4 cups)

-• handful of cilantro leaves
+• handful of cilantro leaves chopped

 Instructions